MisterMoody/twigTemplates/README.md

 Template Layout System that Combines PHP and Twig

 1. Installing Twig
-2. Project Directory
+2. Project Directory [Pre-Installed]
+3. Project Directory [Dev Installed]
+4. Desiging with Twig
-3. Building a Navigation System
+5. Building a Navigation System
-4. Extending Twig with Functions
-5. Designing with Twig
 6. Troubleshooting

 ## Installing Twig
 *This project utilizes [Twig v2.0](https://twig.symfony.com/) and requires PHP 7.
 Prerequisite knowledge of `html`, `css`, `javascript`, `json` and `php` is required.*

+### Use Console to Install
 To install Twig, open the console and ```cd..``` to  project folder.
 Then, run the following command:
 > ```composer require "twig/twig:^2.0"```

-## Project Directory [Part 1]
+## Project Directory [Pre-Installed]
 Once installation is complete, the project will house the ```vendor/``` folder as well as the ```composer.json``` and ```composer.lock``` files in its directory. *The `.git` file was instantiated when setting up this project on Github.
 Pay no attention to that `.git` behind the curtain!*

 ![Main Directory](public/img/mainDIR.png)